-In 1997, Ora ïto hijacked top brands with his virtual Vuitton and Apple products that instantly became global icons of the digital revolution.
-A phenomenon in pop culture, he is the youngest designer of his generation to collaborate with jewels of luxury goods and industry, after the huge multi-acclaimed success of his aluminium Heineken bottle.
-Cassina, Christofle, Artemide, Cappellini, Guerlain, Alstom and Accor highly rate his sculptural design that has become a mark of modernity.
+In 1997, Ora ïto hijacked top brands with products that instantly became global icons of the digital revolution.
+A phenomenon in pop culture, he is the youngest designer of his generation to collaborate with various brands of the luxury sector.

 The multidisciplinary, transversal Ora ïto studio has since gone from telephone to architecture, from furniture to the hotel industry, from perfume to tramways and from flying saucers to restaurants, manipulating symbols to simplify them.
 A tenacious methodology for which he has invented a neologism: ‘simplexity,’ decoding today’s DNA to conceptualise future mutations.
 His fluid vocabulary materialises movement reinventing streamlining in the digital era and giving shape to the desires of our contemporary society.